 13) What happens if my FAFSA is selected for verification?

-If selected for verification, you will be required to submit a Verification Worksheet (provided by your Educational Funding Department) and some, or all, of the following:
+If selected for verification, you will be required to submit a Verification Worksheet (provided by your Financial Aid Department) and some, or all, of the following:

 Other supporting documentation includes, but is not limited to: